iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted151008/report.md

 > didn't find this too useful<br> :date: __2021-01-12 03:58:00__

 > The app does not install at all.
 Please fix it so more people can use this tool to keep our state virus free.<br> :date: __2021-01-06 19:06:55__

-> Don't have any experience.
-Why are people so positive about this.
-This app just came out.
-No one can you really say what's going to happen.
-Here come the AI filled Dracos.<br> :date: __2021-01-01 00:48:41__

-> Evey news story says turn off Bluetooth because that is how people hack your phone.
-This turns on your Bluetooth forever all day.<br> :date: __2020-12-31 23:28:40__